 This is a healthy buckeye balls recipe without shortening or powdered sugar.
 Instead, these buckeye cookie balls use a combination of healthy gluten-free flour and unrefined sugar to achieve the similar peanut butter fudge texture of a classic buckeye recipe but good for you.

 Let’s see the ingredients you need to make this easy peanut butter balls recipe:

 - Natural peanut butter – with no added oil, no added sugar.
 Make sure you are using a fresh jar with oil on top to make fudgy dairy-free buckeye balls.
-You can also use sunflower seed butter for a nut-free option but the flavor will be slightly bitter.
-Also, this recipe can be used makes paleo buckeye balls too if you swap peanut butter for almond butter.
+You can also use sunflower seed butter for a nut-free option, but the flavor will be slightly bitter.
+Also, this recipe can be used to make paleo buckeye balls too if you swap peanut butter for almond butter.